MayurTA/VSD-IAT_workshop/README.md

  The image shown is of a typical chip
 - __DIE__ - The outermost white border is called __DIE__.
 Silicon wafers are divided into Dies and each such die can be an independant chip.
 - __PADS__ - The blue segments just within the die border are called __PADS__.
-They contains _pins_ which the chip uses to communicate with the external world.
+They contain _pins_ which the chip uses to communicate with the external world.
-- __CORE__ - The central black region is the __CORE__.
+- __CORE__ - The central black region is called the __CORE__.
 Core is the main part of the chip.
-It contains different functional blocks that handle all the processes the chip is designed to perform.
+It contains all the different functional blocks that handle all the processes the chip is designed to perform.
 - __IP__ is _Intellectual Property_.
 It refers to the funcational blocks desinged for a specific purpose.
 - __Foundry__ is a semiconductor fabrication plant where devices such as integrated circuits are manufactured.
 They provide all the necessary files required to design an IC which can be taped out in their plant.
 - __PDK__ - Process Design Kit.
 It is a collection of files used to model a fabrication process for the EDA tools used to design an IC.
 It contains process design rules, device models, standard cell libraries, I/O libraries etc.
 - __RTL__ - Registre Transfer Level.
 It is a gate level netlist corresponding the logical functionality of the design.
-It is defined using Hardware Description Languages(HDL) auch as verilog and vHDL.
+It is defined using Hardware Description Languages(HDL) auch as verilog and VHDL.

 ### RTL to GDSII flow
 - __SYNTHESIS__ - Conversion of RTL to a circuit consisting of components from a Standard Cell Library(SCL).
-Standard Cell Library is a collection of cells of certain functionality like AND gate, Or gate, etc. with a fixed height and variable width( which is an integer multiple of discrete units called Site Widths).
+Standard Cell Library is a collection of cells with certain functionality like AND gate, Or gate, etc. with a fixed height and variable width( which is an integer multiple of certain discrete units called Site Widths).
 - __FLOOR AND POWER PLANNING__ - Abstract layout of the entire chip is planned.
   - Chip floor planning - Partition of chip die into different blocks and placement of i/o pads.
   - Macro floor planning - Dimensions of the blocks are estimated, locations of pins are decided and rows are defined
-  - Power planning - Power pads and power straps locations are decided.
-It consists of manyn upper layer metals arranged in parallel for uniform power distribution across the entire chip
+  - Power planning - Locations of power pads and power straps are decided.
+It consists of many upper layer metals arranged parallely for uniform power distribution across the entire chip
  - __PLACEMENT__ - Cells are placed on the floorplan constructed in the previous step.
 Two steps :
    - Global placement - Finding optimal positions for all cells
    - Detailed placement - Placement obtained from global placement are further optimized
  - __CLOCK TREE SYNTHESIS__ - Creation of clock distribution network to ensure that clock is delivered with minimum skew and in good shape to all the sequential elements.
-Usually implemented as H-tree.
+Usually implemented as a H-tree.
  - __ROUTING__ - Using available metal layers to interconnect the cells and blocks.
    - Global Routing - Routing guides are generated
    - Detailed Routing - Uses routing guides to implement actual wiring